Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Generative Embedding-based Entity Alignment

 \subsection{Distribution Match}

-The existing GAN-based methods directly minimize the KL divergence~\cite{KLD} between two embedding distributions, resulting in the over-optimization on generator and incapability of generating new entities.
+The existing GAN-based methods directly minimize the KL divergence~\citep{KLD} between two embedding distributions, resulting in the over-optimization of generator and incapability of generating new entities.
 In this paper, we propose to draw support from the latent noise variable $\rvz$ to avoid these two issues.
-The distribution match loss can be written as:
+The distribution match loss is defined as follows: